IBM-Cloud/docs/admin/index.md

 {:screen: .screen}
 {:new_window: target="_blank"}

 # Managing {{site.data.keyword.Bluemix_notm}} Local and {{site.data.keyword.Bluemix_notm}} Dedicated
 {: #mng}
-*Last updated: 5 April 2016*
+*Last updated: 18 April 2016*

 If you have administrator access for {{site.data.keyword.Bluemix_notm}} Local or {{site.data.keyword.Bluemix_notm}} Dedicated, go to the **Administration** page to manage resources, monitor quota usage, administer user permissions, schedule upgrade notifications, view security reports and logs, and more.
-You can manage your orgs by creating spaces and setting user roles and permissions; see [Managing your organizations](../admin/adminpublic.html#orgmng).
+You can manage your orgs by creating spaces and setting [user roles and permissions](index.html#oc_useradmin); see [Managing your organizations](../admin/adminpublic.html#orgmng).
 {:shortdesc}

 *Table 1.
 Administrative tasks for managing your {{site.data.keyword.Bluemix_notm}} local or dedicated instance*